b. November 6, 1975 in Tartu, Estonia

 Instead of architectonic qualities, free breathing, unpredictable succession of sound events dominates in Lill’s music.
 Oftentimes recited lyrics and music is connected in his scores, many of his works have been inspired by poetic images.
 Pieces of chamber music form the bulk of Lill’s work until now.

 Märt-Matis Lill studied composition with Lepo Sumera at the Tallinn Music High School and graduated from the Estonian Academy of Music in 1999 as a student of Prof. Eino Tamberg and Prof. Lepo Sumera.
-Since 1998, he is obtaining master degree at the Sibelius Academy in Helsinki with Veli-Matti Puumala.
-Lill has improved his skills in composition at master courses with Louis Andriessen, Michael Jarrell, Luca Francesconi and Magnus Lindberg.
+He has studied for a Master's degree at the Sibelius Academy in Helsinki with Veli-Matti Puumala and has improved his skills in composition at master courses with Louis Andriessen, Michael Jarrell, Luca Francesconi and Magnus Lindberg.

 In 2000, Lill was granted a scholarship to participate in IRCAM's summer course in Helsinki; in 2003, he took part in the Centre Acanthes summer course in Avignon.
 Since 1997, Lill has studied japanology, sinology and philosophy at the Helsinki University.

 Märt-Matis Lill is artistic director of the Pärnu New Music Days Festival, the chairman of the Estonian Arnold Schönberg Society since 2003, and from 2014, the chairman of the Estonian Composers' Union.